akylaijumana/Schedule-Organizer/README.md

- Exam Organizer
+ Schedule Organizer

-Description: The Exam Organizer is a command-line application designed to help users manage their exam schedule effectively.
-It provides functionalities for adding, updating, removing, and viewing exams along with their respective dates and times.
-The application aims to streamline the process of organizing exams and ensuring that users stay informed about their upcoming assessments.
+Description: The Schedule Organizer is a C++ program designed to help users manage their schedules effectively.
+Users can add, update, remove, and view their exams along with their respective dates and times.
+The program provides a simple menu-based interface for seamless interaction.

+Features:

+Add Exam: Users can add exams by providing the subject, date, and time.
+Update Exam: Users can update existing exams by specifying the subject and providing a new date and time.
+Remove Exam: Users can remove exams by specifying the subject.
+View All Exams: Users can view all their exams along with their dates and times.
+Exit Option: Users can exit the program at any time.

+Menu Options:

+1) Add Exam (1): Enter the subject, date (MM/DD/YYYY), and time (HH:MM) to add an exam.
+2) Update Exam (2): Enter the subject to update, then provide the new date and time to update an exam.
+3) Remove Exam (3): Enter the subject to remove an exam from the schedule.
+4) View All Exams (4): Display all exams along with their dates and times.
+5) Exit (0): Enter '0' to exit the program.